 If you were getting treated for impotence before or on September 14 1998 then you may also be entitled to an NHS prescription (eligibility for impotence treatment was redefined in 1999, and people who were receiving treatment prior to that date are often still allowed to get it on prescription).

-There are different types of treatment depending on the causes of your impotence.
+There are different types of treatment depending on the causes of your erectile dysfunction.

 The most common types of treatment include: